xebialabs/overthere/README.md

 <a name="introduction"/>
 # Introduction

 Overthere is a Java library to manipulate files and execute processes on remote hosts, i.e. do stuff "over there".
 It was built for and is used in the [XebiaLabs](http://xebialabs.com/) deployment automation product Deployit as a way to perform tasks on remote hosts, e.g. copy configuration files, install EAR files or restart web servers.
-Another way of looking it at is to say that Overthere gives you `java.io.File` and `java.lang.Process` as they should've been: as interfaces, created by a factory and extensible through an SPI mechanism.
+Another way of looking at it is to say that Overthere gives you `java.io.File` and `java.lang.Process` as they should've been: as interfaces, created by a factory and extensible through an SPI mechanism.

-For a more thorough introducion to Overthere, check the [presentation on Overthere](http://www.slideshare.net/vpartington/presentation-about-overthere-for-jfall-2011) that I gave for J-Fall 2011, a Java conference in the Netherlands.
+For a more thorough introduction to Overthere, check the [presentation on Overthere](http://www.slideshare.net/vpartington/presentation-about-overthere-for-jfall-2011) that I gave for J-Fall 2011, a Java conference in the Netherlands.
 Don't worry, the presentation is in English. :-)

 Overthere is available under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).